Hierarchical Reinforcement Learning for Automatic Disease Diagnosis: Abstract

 \section{Abstract}

-In this paper, we focus on automatic disease diagnosis with reinforcement learning (RL) methods in task-oriented dialogues setting.
-Different from conventional RL tasks, the action space for disease diagnosis (i.e., symptoms) is inevitably large, especially when the number of diseases increases.
-However, existing approaches to this problem employ a flat RL policy, which typically works well in simple tasks but has significant challenges in complex scenarios like disease diagnosis.
-Towards this end, we propose to integrate a hierarchical policy of two levels into the dialogue policy learning.
-The high level policy consists of a model named master that is responsible for triggering a model in low level, the low level policy consists of several symptom checkers and a disease classifier.
-Experimental results on both self-constructed real-world and synthetic datasets demonstrate that our hierarchical framework achieves higher accuracy in disease diagnosis compared with existing systems.
-Besides, the datasets \footnote{http://www.sdspeople.fudan.edu.cn/zywei/data/Fudan-Medical-Dialogue2.0} and codes\footnote{https://github.com/nnbay/MeicalChatbot-HRL} are all available now.
+{\textbf{Motivation:} Disease diagnosis oriented dialogue system models the interactive consultation procedure as Markov Decision Process and reinforcement learning algorithms are used to solve the problem.
+Existing approaches usually employ a flat policy structure that treat all symptoms and diseases equally for action making.
+This strategy works well in the simple scenario when the action space is small, however, its efficiency will be challenged in the real environment.
+Inspired by the offline consultation process, we propose to integrate a hierarchical policy structure of two levels into the dialogue system for policy learning.
+The high-level policy consists of a master model that is responsible for triggering a low-level model, the low-level policy consists of several symptom checkers and a disease classifier.
+The proposed policy structure is capable to deal with diagnosis problem including large number of diseases and symptoms. \\ \textbf{Results:} Experimental results on three real-world datasets and a synthetic dataset demonstrate that our hierarchical framework achieves higher accuracy and symptom recall in disease diagnosis compared with existing systems.
+We construct a benchmark including datasets and implementation of existing algorithms to encourage follow-up researches.\\ \textbf{Availability:} The code and data is available from https://github.com/FudanDISC/DISCOpen-MedBox-DialoDiagnosis\\ \textbf{Contact:} \href{name@bio.com}{21210980124@m.fudan.edu.cn}\\ \textbf{Supplementary information:} Supplementary data are available at \textit{Bioinformatics} online.}